nwdigitalradio/paclink-unix/CONFIG.md

 NOCALL   * * * * * *  L
 default  * * * * * *  - gunn /usr/local/bin/wl2kax25d wl2kax25d -c %U -a %d
 ```

+##### Qualifying Rules for peer-to-peer message pickup

+The following rules apply for message proposals.
+Messages will not be
+picked up by an attaching station unless these conditions are met for
+email in your outbox.

+* Single address on To: line
+* No addresses on Cc: line
+* Single address on To: line matches caller's callsign